-Her background includes remote sensing, mobile health applications, and algorithm development.
+Ms. West's background includes remote sensing, mobile health applications, and algorithm development.
 She serves as technical liaison between Georgia Tech and Children's Healthcare of Atlanta.
 Ms. West works closely with Children's Healthcare to identify solutions that enable better care for patients.
 As part of the relationship with Children's Healthcare, she also runs a program called Quick Wins, which funds solutions that are clinician-driven and can be wholly solved in 18 months or less.

 Ms. West serves on the Executive Management team of the Parker H. Petit Institute for Bioengineering and Bioscience and on the Health team at Georgia Tech's Institute for People and Technology.
 She served as the twice-elected chair of the Georgia Tech Executive Board and as chair of Georgia Tech's Charitable Campaign in 2017.

-Ms. West started her own company, Intelligent Access, to take her invention of a wireless personal captioning system to market.
+She started her own company, Intelligent Access, to take her invention of a wireless personal captioning system to market.